mjura/kubernetes-demo/README.md

                        --tls-disabled
 ```

-Create a bay with one `kube-master` node and one `kube-minion` node
+Create a cluster with one `kube-master` node and one `kube-minion` node
 ```
 magnum cluster-create --name k8s_cluster --cluster-template k8s_template --master-count 1 --node-count 2
 ```